Blog

 Effective Thermostat Hacks for forced-air HVAC Zoning Systems

-For customers with forced air zoning, you may tweak many variables to increase the energy efficiency of their HVAC system, one of the variables being the thermostat.
 Many smart and programmable thermostats offer more advanced system flexibility than traditional equipment and can link to enhanced comfort and reduced operational cost of equipment.
-Like most mechanical systems, Zoning systems have a range of operations that can directly affect energy usage.
-With hot and cold spots common in homes and buildings with traditional equipment, Zoning can economically comfort those areas when set up for effective thermostat operation.
+Like most mechanical systems, HVAC zoning systems have a range of operations that can directly affect energy usage.
+With hot and cold spots common in homes and buildings with traditional equipment, zoning can economically comfort those areas when set up for effective thermostat operation.

 Thermostat Schedule

 Smart and programmable thermostats nowadays have increased functionality to the point that they can run a schedule to take advantage of the time zones not being used.
-Temperature setback can potentially save significant energy (up to 15% as stated by energy.gov) over one constant temperature because equipment run time can be reduced.
+Temperature setback can potentially save significant energy (up to 10% as stated by energy.gov) over one constant temperature because equipment run time can be reduced.
 Equipment runtime is reduced by allowing zones to be comfortable only while the zone is occupied.
 All Arzel panels are compatible with any 24v, smart, or programmable thermostats.

 The table below is the ENERGY STAR recommendation for temperature setback for programmable thermostats with at least four changeovers (wake, day, evening, sleep).
 Using this table as a guideline, the mentioned energy savings are possible.